Damaris Torres-Pulliza

 of about 40 ft.
 Blue eggs are visible under the abdomen of at least

-in time.
-Reports of additional sightings would be very welcome.
+additional sightings would be welcome

 |